FlowArt Anti Reflux Valve with Extension Line 10cm

 - MRI procedures

-- High flow rate infusions (Flowrate up to 118 mL/min)
+- High flow rate infusions (Flow rate 113 mL/min)

 The prevalence of reported Needle Stick Injuries (NSIs) in Australia per year was estimated to be 18,000 in Australian hospitals alone before the introduction of Safety Engineered Devices (SEDs) [1-2].
 Considering this number is only the reported incidences and underreporting in Australian hospitals is estimated to be 40%, this is a significant hindrance in maintaining a safe work environment.
 There are a number of diseases that can be transmitted through NSI, including the human immunodeficiency virus (HIV), hepatitis B (HBV) and hepatitis C (HCV).
 The use of SEDs has been shown to reduce NSIs by up to 31% during a 9-month implementation period.